-Young couples canoodle on park benches and pose for wedding photographers.
+Young couples canoodle on park benches, while others pose for wedding photographers.
 Eager young university students stop foreigners for a chat to practice their English.
 And tourists in Birkenstocks capture it all on their cameras and smart phones.

 Hanoi Hotels On Hoan Kiem Lake